 For all low-delay prediction structures, the 1500 bytes per slice encoding configuration (using SliceMode=2 and SliceArgument=1500) shall be applied.

-For a particular test sequence, the highest QP as required to be tested per the common conditions as specified in JCTVC-Gxxxx shall be used.
+For a particular test sequence, the highest QP as required to be tested per the common conditions as specified in JCTVC-G1200 shall be used.

 Low-delay common conditions

+This low-delay coding structure is as follows.